forestgeo/Climate/Gridded_Data_Products/NOAA Divisional Data (USA)/README.md

 # NOAA Divisional Climate Data for Northern Virginia

-NOAA divisional data are availabel [here](https://www7.ncdc.noaa.gov/CDO/CDODivisionalSelect.jsp#).
+NOAA divisional data are available [here](https://www7.ncdc.noaa.gov/CDO/CDODivisionalSelect.jsp#).

-This data file was downloaded in December 2017.
+Data files in this folder are stashed for convenience, but data for any site and more recent data is readily available.

 ## Variables